MelonKony/millmint/content/factbook/society/state/government/parliaments/security.md

 ---
-title: Security Council
+title: Security Parliament
 fulltitle: Commonwealth Security Parliament
 icon: ⚡️
-logo: /svg/logos/security-council-shield.svg
+logo: /svg/crests/parliament/security.svg
-image:

-rgb: 240, 86, 75

-draft: false
-toc: true
+color: security

 aliases:
 - /opsec/

-description: Vekllei is a utopia created by Hobart Phillips.
-author: Hobart Phillips
 ---
 {{< hint >}}
-߷ Part of the *[state](/state/)* series of articles
+߷ This *[parliament](/parliaments/)* is part of {{<link/vekllei>}}.
 {{</hint>}}

 ## Overview
 {{<boxtag teal>}}OPSEC{{</boxtag>}}

 The *Commonwealth Security Secretariat* (OPSEC) is the mother organisation of the internal and external security organs of the Commonwealth government.
 Its mission includes intelligence gathering, espionage, special policing, and state security.
-It is headed by the Secretary of Security, and reports directly to the [Commonwealth Directory](/directory/).
+It is headed by the Secretary of Security, and reports directly to the {{<link/directory>}}.

 {{<hint panel>}}
 ### Commonwealth Military Command